 - A Foreign Housing Exclusion that allows an additional exclusion from income for certain amounts paid for household expenses that occur as a consequence of living abroad.

 With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your tax bill.
 Please do note that you will still need to file even if you know you will owe no US expat taxes.
-For more information, see US Expat Taxes Explained: An Overview of Our New Series
+For more information, see Expatriate Tax Preparation: An Overview of US Taxes Abroad.

-For the 2011-2012 tax year, the national income rates from Her Majesty’s Revenue & Customs (HMRC) are as follows:
+For the 2019-2020 tax year, the national income rates from Her Majesty’s Revenue & Customs (HMRC) for the United Kingdom (not including Scotland) are as follows:

 |Earnings in GBP (£)||Rate Applicable to Income Level (%)|